jstg004/blockchain_research/sidechains.md

 - transfer assets by providing proofs of possession in the transferring transactions themselves
   - avoids the need to track the sending chain

-1. when moving assets from one blockchain to another:
+#### Moving assets from one blockchain to another

-   - create a transaction on the 1st blockchain - locking the asset
+1. create a transaction on the 1st blockchain
+   - locking the asset
 2. create a transaction on the 2nd blockchain
    - inputs contain a cryptographic proof that the asset lock was completed correctly